-- Blind TCP seq. guessing is operationally impossible with a router using BCPs - with proper RFC 2827[14] filtering, the packet won't even reach the destination - Even without BCPs, this is quite a lot of work for 50 seconds (up to 5 minutes?) of down-time - A successful TCP reset attack would need to be constantly repeated to keep a session down and would need to be duplicated on many routers to cause substantial impact to the Internet's routing tables - Any TCP sequence number attack will require lots of packets potentially causing link saturation or other problems (routers should notice)
+- Blind TCP seq. guessing is operationally impossible with a router using BCPs because with proper RFC 2827[14] filtering the packet won't even reach the destination - A successful TCP reset attack would need to be constantly repeated to keep a session down and would need to be duplicated on many routers to cause substantial impact to the Internet's routing tables - These attacks are noisy by design as the attacker will likely not know which side is the TCP client vs. server and some amount of guesswork is required, even in traditional TCP stacks - More research is needed to determine whether blind RSTs (via guessing, even within a narrowed window) will be detected on operational networks (load, logging, etc.) and whether some implementations are more or less vulnerable due to throttling mechanisms or other implementation specific TCP features.